stanwood/handbook/README.md

 Make an extra effort at communication.

-We want to be able whenever where-ever and how much we want.
-Towards that end, we build our processes around asynchronous work, document everything and try to avoid the need for real-time communication and collaboration.
+We want to be able to work whenever, whereever and how much we want.
+Towards that end we build our processes around asynchronous work, document everything and try to avoid the need for real-time communication and collaboration.

-We do not discriminate for your choice of location of our team members.
+We do not discriminate based on the locations chosen by our team members.
 We pay the same whether you live in London or Bangkok.
-However, that also means we do not pay for travel time.
+However, that also means, that we do not pay for travel time.

 # Goals